- Proverbs 13:20

 Bible is replete with wisdom.
 Today.
-We will delve on what the Bible has to say about friendships by studying Bible verses about friendship.
+We will delve into what the Bible has to say about friendships by studying Bible verses about friendship.

 “Oh, the comfort, inexpressible comfort of feeling safe with a person, having neither to weigh thoughts nor measure words, but powering them all out that, just they are, chaff and grain together, knowing that a faithful hand will take and sift them-keep, what is worth keeping- and with the breath of kindness blow the rest away” – George Eliot